-Activity Benefit Responsible Individual Estimated Completion Date Ensure understanding of the appropriate emergency event response with the HazMat officer.
-A coordinated response benefits all in the campus community.
+Activity Benefit Responsible Individual Estimated Completion Date Clarify the role of HazMat officer with staff at NM Tech: How, or does it differ from that of the former Safety Officer?
+All personnel need to understand the role.
+In the future, time and money can be saved if the HazMat Officer is the primary Point of Contact and takes charge during any future HazMat events.
 TBD by NM Tech TBD by NM Tech Determine a cross-departmental procedure for a mercury spill coordinated response and ensure all personnel have been trained.
 Include a readily available action response table with clearly defined roles, responsibilities, and key contact information for both internal NM Tech personnel and outside responders.
 Include key thresholds for reportable mercury quantities.
 This activity ensures that the proper procedures and actions are taken for any future HazMat events.
 If key thresholds are documented and understood, unnecessary actions may be avoided.
 TBD by NM Tech TBD by NM Tech